Canadian soccer league system: Amateur

 There are various amateur provincial leagues that are sanctioned under their individual provincial or territorial associations.
-This includes such leagues as the Pacific Coast Soccer League, Vancouver Island Soccer League, Vancouver Metro Soccer League, Fraser Valley Soccer League, Alberta Major Soccer League, Saskatchewan Premier Soccer League, Manitoba Major Soccer League, Ontario Soccer League, Ligue de Soccer Elite Quebec, Nova Scotia Soccer League, and New Brunswick Premier Senior Soccer League.
+This includes such leagues as the Pacific Coast Soccer League, Alberta Major Soccer League, Manitoba Major Soccer League, and the Ontario Soccer League.
 This collection of leagues across the country collectively compete for the Challenge Trophy.

 There are 13 provincial and territorial soccer associations in Canada, with a number of leagues organized as amateur competitions at adult and/or youth levels.
 Typically there is promotion and relegation plus league and cup competitions in each provincial and territorial association, which culminates in the national Challenge Trophy.
 However, not all associations consistently send representative teams to national championships.

 The United Soccer League (USL) manages several leagues, including the amateur USL League Two (USL2).
 USL2 is sanctioned and administered under the USASA and is below Division 3 in the United States soccer league system.
 On November 18, 2015, four Ontario teams (including FC London, who then moved to L1O) were given notice by the Ontario Soccer Association that they would no longer be permitted to participate in the league starting in 2017.
+As of 2025, there are no Canadian clubs in USL2.